 How often do you inspect your attic?
 Do you perform a routine inspection of the area?
 If you do not conduct an occasional look-over of your attic, you are in good company, as many homeowners don’t.
 Simply because they lack the understanding of how important examining the attic space is.

-Without checking out this area on a regular basis, you may have a contaminated attic on your hands without knowing it, which can result in damage to your home and present health hazards to you and your family.
+Without checking out this area on a regular basis or routine attic cleaning, you may have a contaminated attic on your hands without knowing it, which can result in damage to your home and present health hazards to you and your family.
 You may ask yourself how can the space above our ceiling be such a danger?

 Check out the following three ways your attic can be contaminated and what you can do about it.